elarabyelaidy19/KeepOnCoding/Rails/scheduled_tweets/onTheFly.md

 - tweet job
 - avoid duplicates
 - config publich tim in tweete controller
 - callback for change in tweete queue

+## sidekiq
+- background worker
+- redis used to store jobs
+- config rails to send jobs to sidekiq => development
+- start redis server